Prediabetes Treatment Guidelines

 What is prediabetes?

-Effective management of prediabetes can significantly reduce the risk of developing type 2 diabetes and its associated complications.
-Utilize evidence-based treatment strategies to prevent disease progression and improve overall health outcomes.
+Effective management of prediabetes significantly reduces the risk of developing type 2 diabetes and its associated complications.
+Additionally, people with prediabetes should present to their physician for regular diabetes screening.
+Utilizing evidence-based treatment strategies for prediabetes helps to prevent disease progression and improve holistic well-being.

 Prediabetes Treatment Guidelines Template